buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Whether we’re designing a website or an application, **we need to put some thought into these systems**.
 Do so and we’ll help our users.

-{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Information Architecture" description="This is probably a site map of some description.
-I could use mrmurphy.com for now and change it later." %}
+{% include figure.html url="/images/ch3/c3-s4-p1-2-site-level-architecture.png" alt="Information Architecture" description="As I’ll explore in Chapter 4, site maps are useful for establishing an overall information architecture." %}

 Everything we design is created from content.
 When we design a user interface, we take this content and we organise it, **enabling the user to navigate it and help them to quickly and easily find their way**.